How To Write A Book – The Ultimate Guide

 - Key Characteristics: an alternate timeline or dimension, advanced scientific concepts, and a plot defined by the setting.

-- Key Characteristics: supernatural powers, kingdoms, and mythological elements.
+- Key Characteristics: the presence of supernatural powers, kingdoms, and mythological elements.

 - Key Characteristics: physical and psychological danger, a sense of pursuit and anticipation, and frequent cliffhangers.